dev-shady/GithubApisDemo/README.md

 10. Run the App, App shows Loading text and then list of products (only title)

 Libraries Used:
 1. Kotlinx serialization, Hilt, Retrofit, Jetpack compose, Flow, Coroutines

+Note:
+AGP 9.2.0 used in project, so anyone with AGP 8.x.x will face some issues while building.